openhwgroup/cv32e40x/docs/user_manual/source/instruction_fetch.rst

 an externally connected instruction memory or instruction cache.

-The prefetch unit performs word-aligned 32-bit prefetches and stores the fetched words in a FIFO with four entries.
-As a result of this (speculative) prefetch, |corev| can fetch up to four words outside of the code region and care should therefore be taken that no unwanted read side effects occur for such prefetches outside of the actual code region.
+The prefetch unit performs word-aligned 32-bit prefetches and stores the fetched words in an alignment buffer with three entries.
+As a result of this (speculative) prefetch, |corev| can fetch up to three words outside of the code region and care should therefore be taken that no unwanted read side effects occur for such prefetches outside of the actual code region.